flipt-io/flipt/docs/concepts.md

 ![New Users Segment](assets/images/concepts/02_segments.png)

 !!! tip
-    Segments are global across the Flipt application, so they can be used with multiple flags.
+    Segments are global across the Flipt application so they can be used with multiple flags.

 ## Constraints